 HOME (September 2018) follows a young boy living in a small apartment in a big city.
 He sets off in search for the perfect place for his family, craving a place utterly different from his own.
 Embarking on a global journey to explore the world of homes – from a farmhouse and an igloo to a mansion or mobile home, even a bird’s nest – along the way he meets the children and families who live in such vastly diverse abodes.

 For every new home, there’s a new adventure, children to play with, and fun to be had.
 As he returns home to his welcoming parents, his discovery is clear: it’s not what your home is made of, how big it is, or even where it’s situated.
 It’s the people you share it with, your family, that makes home.

-Author Adam Leitman Bailey’s inspiration for writing HOME is his own two young boys, and his love of vintage children’s books.
-As a real estate attorney with years of experience working with families, Bailey sought to write about homes in a language and tone easily accessible for young children.
+Author Adam Leitman Bailey’s inspiration for writing HOME is his own two young boys and his love of vintage children’s books.
+With years of experience working with families, Bailey sought to write about homes in a language and tone easily accessible for young children.